jmirc/Hippo-CMS-Konakart/README.md

 ## Before starting a project

 ### Konakart installation
-Please install the open-source or enterprise version of [Konakart](http://www.konakart.com/).
+Please install the community version of [Konakart](http://www.konakart.com/downloads/community_edition) or the enterprise version.

+Only community features are available.

 ### Define Environment Variables
 In order to process with the next step, you need to define the KONAKART_HOME variable.